Who and Why

 She and Niki Lee (below) along with the late Zanele Dlamini (below left) were instrumental in creating Zisize in 1999.

-Niki is now one of the seven trustees whose collective expertise covers education, social work, development, planning, management and computers.
+Niki is now one of the ten trustees whose collective expertise covers education, social work, nursing, development, planning, management and training.

-Nothing could have been achieved without the generous help of funders, individuals, families and groups from all over the world who have supported Zisize.
+Nothing could have been achieved without the hard work of staff and volunteers and the generous help of funders, individuals, families and groups from all over the world who have supported Zisize.
 Everyone who has given anything, financial, material, time and energy, has made a vital contribution to Zisize’s work and made it the vibrant organisation it is today.

 Why start Zisize?

 In 1998 Niki Lee had gone to Ingwavuma as a volunteer at the English medium school but worked one day a week at Zulu medium schools and saw an extreme level of deprivation first hand.
 Inspired by teachers such as Hlengiwe Mthimkhulu, Zodwa Kabini, Pretty Mahlangu and the late Zanele Dlamini, who were dedicated to their pupils, but operating in appalling conditions, she was motivated to do something to assist them.
 She began by begging the cast offs of more fortunate members of South African society - books, educational toys etc. She then approached Port of Natal Round Table and NBS, who jointly funded a photocopying machine, and the British Consulate which gave R25,000 worth of materials, equipment and books.
 This facilitated the creation of Zisize Teachers’ Resource Centre in a tiny room at Buqothobesizwe Hall in May 1999.
-Simple beginnings have led, nine years later, to several projects, all geared at improving children’s lives.
+Simple beginnings have led, almost fourteen years later, to several projects, all geared at improving children’s lives, giving them the opportunities to reach their potential in life.
 In 2000 Zisize was given free use of a disused dormitory by TEBA, which allowed services to develop but in 2006 we moved into our very own building and this has dramatically affected our ability to reach out and touch more lives, more deeply.
-For this we are grateful to Starfish Greathearts Foundation, UNISON, Zisize - The Heaton Lee Memorial Trust and Victoria & Adam Freudenheim for the funds to build, and to the Mngomezulu Tribal Authority for the permission to use the land.
+For this we are grateful to Starfish Greathearts Foundation, Anglo-American, UNISON, Zisize - The Heaton Lee Memorial Trust and Victoria & Adam Freudenheim for the funds to build, and to the Mngomezulu Tribal Authority for the permission to use the land.
+Operation Jumpstart extended the facilities by funding a psycho-social office block and Jephcott Trust a toilet block on the site.

 Below Zisize's home in 1999